gaak99/oxly/README.md

-#Intro
+# Intro
 oxit uses the Dropbox API to view/merge diffs of any two Dropbox file revisions with a git-like cli/flow.

-So you can edit/save the same file simultaneously on multiple clients (e.g. Emacs/laptop, Orgzly/Android) and then later run oxit (on laptop) to view the diffs, merge last two (usually) revisions (and resolve-conflicts if necessary), and push merged file to Dropbox.
+So you can edit/save the same file simultaneously on multiple clients (e.g. Emacs/laptop, Orgzly/Android) and then later run oxit (on laptop) to view the diffs, auto-merge last two (usually) revisions (and resolve-conflicts if necessary), and push merged file to Dropbox.

-The merge cmd is user setable and defaults to the emacs/client ediff cmd.

-##Status
-Brand new as of late Oct 2016.

-You may want to try master HEAD before fetching a release.
+The `merge` cmd uses diff3 and will try to auto-merge.
+If it can't auto-merge all chunks the conflicts can be resolved by hand (default is emacs ediff).

+## Status
 Used dailyish by the developer (w/2 Dropbox clients, Emacs laptop and Orgzly mobile) but that's total usage so far -- beta testers aka early adopters and comments/issues welcome (submit an issue/suggestion/question https://github.com/gaak99/oxit/issues).

+You probbly want to try master HEAD before fetching a release.

 oxit does no Deletes via Dropbox API and all edits/merges are saved as a new revision, so it's pretty low risk to give it a try.
 And note if a mismerge is saved you can easily revert to the revision you want using the Dropbox.com site.

-##Backstory
+## Backstory
 *Every time* you edit/save or copy over an existing file (_citation needed_) a new revision is quietly made by Dropbox.
 And Dropbox will save them for 1 month (free) or 1 year (paid).
 And as a long time casual Dropbox user this was news to me recently.